MarkDanilchenko/Tutorials/README.md

 2. Run compose:

     ```sh
     cd Tutorials && docker compose --env-file ./.env.public up --build
     ```

-3. After the installation is complete the web-app will start on `_`;
+3. After the installation is complete the web-app will start on `localhost:8080`;

-- Open web-app in browser using URL: <http://_/>
+- Open web-app in browser using URL: <http://localhost:8080/>

 4. The superuser(admin) is NOT created automatically.
 To create it by yourself follow the instructions below in the new terminal (related docker containers must be in use):

     4.1 Create superuser:

     ```sh
-    docker exec -it server python manage.py createsuperuser --noinput --username admin --email admin@example.com
+    docker exec -it api python3 manage.py createsuperuser --noinput --username admin --email admin@example.com
     ```

     4.2 Note, that default password is already preset in the script above.
-Default credentials are:
+So default credentials are:

     ```js
         {